 Would you like some instructions on how to make your own knitting loom?

-To finish your loom you can use a stain or vanish, either of which can be found at your local hardware or paint store.
+To finish your loom you can use a stain or varnish, either of which can be found at your local hardware or paint store.

 You can buy raw pine (or any other type of timber for that matter) to use to make your loom, it is much cheaper than dressed timber, but you will have to do a lot more work to smooth off the surfaces.

-The first step to make your own knitting loom is to measure out your pieces and mark the timber where the cuts need to be made.
+The first step if you want to make your own knitting loom is to measure out your pieces and mark the timber where the cuts need to be made.
 It is an old adage but still apt - measure twice, and cut once!

 To make your own knitting loom or board, you need six pieces, two side boards and four spacers.

 The two side pieces are the long strips of timber that function as needle beds.
 If you buy a knitting loom, you will find that they come in standard sizes but as you are making your own you get to decide how long you want it to be!